-- Community Garden income was \$9,489 over budget due to no amount included in budget. - Community redevelopment expenditures were \$1,821,327 under budget due to reduced expenditures for Neighborhood Preservation Grant, Rental Assistance Program, Tenant Buildout Assistance and Site Development Assistance, reduced payments to consultants in addition to cancellation of Westgate Festival, all due to COVID-19 pandemic.
+- Grant Income was \$93,333 over budget due to no amount included in budget. - Interest income was \$938 under budget due to over budgeting of interest income based on funds maintained in Money Market accounts. - Other income was \$13,646 over budget due to no amount included in budget. - Investment in capital assets was \$9,283 over budget due to no amount included in budget - Community redevelopment expenditures were \$1,063,790 under budget due to reduced expenditures for Marketing, Neighborhood Preservation Grant, Technical Assistance, Rental Assistance Program, Tenant Buildout Assistance and Site Development Assistance, reduced payments to consultants, all due to COVID-19 pandemic.

-Management's Discussion and Analysis For the Fiscal Year Ended September 30, 2020
+Management's Discussion and Analysis For the Fiscal Year Ended September 30, 2021